marcos-vinicius-dev/avatar-with-FAB-edit-vue/README.md

-# avatarfab-vue.js
+# Avatar with FAB edit (Floating Action Button)
-avatar with FAB edit (Floating Action Button)
+This is a help to create a avatar with a button a FAB Edit